 The primary clinical manifestation of spinal stenosis is chronic pain.
 In patients with severe stenosis, neural symptoms may also be present.

-In lumbar spine, roots are more likely to be affected [the cord ends at L1] with stenosis mostly causing midline back pain and radiculopathy.
+In the lumbar spine, roots are more likely to be affected [the cord ends at L1] with stenosis mostly causing midline back pain and radiculopathy.

 It must be emphasized that the spinal canal size is not always predictive of clinical symptoms.

-Presence of disease like metastases and infection and would present with symptoms of disease as well as finding of stenosis.
+Presence of disease like metastases and infection and would present with symptoms of the disease as well as the finding of stenosis.
 Regional pain is most common presentation along with changes suggestive of cord compression.